KyleWilliford/bemore/README.md

 1. `$ mvn clean install` to build the application
 1. `$ java -jar target/slackboat-<version>.jar server config.yml` Start the application (check the current version in the pom.xml file in the project root directory)
 1. A helpful Linux/Mac alias to do this: `alias slackboat='cd <path to repo>; mvn clean install; java -jar target/slackboat-<version>.jar server config.yml'`

+## How do I configure the Slack app part of this project to change slash command urls?

+You may need to create your own slack app and point it to your instance of this server.

+Create a Slack app here: https://api.slack.com/slack-apps

+Then, set up the app however you want.
+Add Slash commands that point to the REST endpoints listed below.

+You will need to update the Slack tokens stored in the yaml configuration of this server, if you decide to connect it to your own app.

 ### URLs